United States Natural Gas Fund (NYSEARCA:UNG) Shares Gap Up to $19.26

-Shares of United States Natural Gas Fund LP (NYSEARCA:UNG – Get Rating) gapped up prior to trading on Monday .
+United States Natural Gas Fund LP (NYSEARCA:UNG – Get Rating) gapped up before the market opened on Monday .
 The stock had previously closed at $19.26, but opened at $21.31.
-United States Natural Gas Fund shares last traded at $20.73, with a volume of 104,467 shares trading hands.
+United States Natural Gas Fund shares last traded at $20.73, with a volume of 104,467 shares.

 United States Natural Gas Fund Stock Performance